yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-006_Validate_Search_Result_Product_Price_To_Unauthenticated_Users.md

 ## 🧪 Test Steps
 1. Open the search field
-2. Enter a product name using mixed uppercase and lowercase letters (example: "AppLo")
+2. Enter a valid product name (example: "apple")
 3. Press the Enter key
 4. Observe the product price displayed in the search results